XRM-OSS/Xrm-WebApi-Client/README.md

 ```

 #### Page size
-If you want to set a max page size for your request (supported are up to 5000 records per rage), you can pass the following header:
+If you want to set a max page size for your request (supported are up to 5000 records per page), you can pass the following header:

 ``` JavaScript
 headers: [ { key: "Prefer", value: "odata.maxpagesize=5000" }]